 Please contact Financial Aid at 509-963-1611 and we will mail the Perkins promissory note to you to complete and return through the mail.
 You may also email Perkins questions to Financial Aid at PerkinsLoans@cwu.edu to request that the note be mailed to you.
 Please include your address so that the note is sent to the correct address.
 We will include a return envelope for your convenience in returning the form to our office.

 No. The promissory note cannot be faxed or emailed and we cannot accept faxed or emailed signed Perkins promissory notes.
 It must be returned to our office either in person or through the mail.

 Exit Counseling is a required part of the Perkins loan process.
 At the exit session students complete required paperwork, are notified of their rights and responsibilities as Perkins borrowers, and are given an opportunity to ask questions about their Perkins loans.
 By law, all Perkins borrowers who are enrolled less than half-time, graduate, or leave school must attend an exit interview.
 Until the interview is completed a hold will be placed on the student’s account, which restricts access to the student’s diploma and/or transcripts.
-If the Perkins borrower is unable to attend a Perkins exit interview in person, the CWU Student Accounts Office will send the exit paperwork by certified mail to the student's last known address.
-The paperwork must be signed and returned to the CWU Student Accounts Office before the hold will be lifted.
+If the Perkins borrower is unable to attend a Perkins exit interview in person, the CWU Financial Aid Office will send the exit paperwork by certified mail to the student's last known address.
+The paperwork must be signed and returned to the CWU Financial Aid Office before the hold will be lifted.